runtimeverification/k/README.md

 For running either program in the debugger, use the main class `org.kframework.main.Main` with an additional argument `-kompile` or `-krun` added before other command line arguments, and use the classpath from the `k-distribution` module.

 # Troubleshooting
-Common error messages:
+Common build-time error messages:

 -   `Error: JAVA_HOME not found in your environment.
      Please set the JAVA_HOME variable in your environment to match the location of your Java installation.`
     + Make sure `JAVA_HOME` points to the JDK and not the JRE directory.

 -   `[WARNING] Cannot get the branch information from the git repository:
      Detecting the current branch failed: 'git' is not recognized as an internal or external command, operable program or batch file.`
     + `git` might not be installed on your system.
 Make sure that you can execute `git` from the command line.

 -   `1) Error injecting constructor, java.lang.Error: Unresolved compilation problems:
           The import org.kframework.parser.outer.Outer cannot be resolved
           Outer cannot be resolved`
     + You may run into this issue if target/generated-sources/javacc is not added to the build path of your IDE.
 Generally this is solved by regenerating your project / re-syncing it with the pom.xml.

 -   `[ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.1:compile (default-compile) on project k-core: Fatal error compiling: invalid target release: 1.8 -> [Help 1]`
     + You either do not have Java 8 installed, or `$JAVA_HOME` does not point to a Java 8 JDK.

 If something unexpected happens and the project fails to build, try `mvn clean` and rebuild the entire project.
 Generally speaking, however, the project should build incrementally